-When I started my photography journey, I scoured the internet–looking for tips and tricks to step up my game.
-I took photography courses, read books, and attended seminars, and devoured internet content.
-At one point, I convinced myself I’d be awesome if I just followed all the advice that “experts” spelled out.
-Mixed in with the good advice, I discovered 3 photography tips beginners can safely ignore:
+As you start your photography journey, you’ll scour the internet to find tips and tricks to step up your game.
+You’ll find photography courses, books, seminars, and end up studying lots of internet content.
+You might be tricked into thinking you’ll be just like the pros if you follow the advice that “experts” provide.
+Mixed in with the good advice, you’ll discover 3 photography tips beginners can safely ignore:

 - Always shoot in “Manual Mode”

 - You have to read the ENTIRE manual

 - Always shoot RAW

 Those are things that “experts” say you have to do, to be like the “pros”.
 Many photography instructors parrot these “pro” tips.

 But are these “tips” really things that beginners have to follow?
 It’s OK to challenge those three common beliefs that the internet echo chambers say you “must” follow.
 If you’re a beginner, maybe you just want some beautiful shots of your kid’s birthday party to share on Facebook!
 Maybe you just want to feel the joy of capturing the world around you!